BernardJeremy/grand-bornand-wallpaper-engine/AI.md

 ### Human Role

-- 🎯 **Define requirements**: "I want a live panorama wallpaper"
+- 🎯 **Define requirements**: "I want a live panorama wallpaper", "Add multiple locations", "Make it seamless"
-- 🔧 **Test & validate**: Run the code, identify issues
+- 🔧 **Test & validate**: Run the code, test different scenarios, identify issues
-- 💬 **Refine through conversation**: "The tray menu is frozen", "Add pause button", "Change to 15 minutes"
+- 💬 **Refine through conversation**: "The jump is violent", "Start at the right side", "Add speed control"
+- 🎨 **User experience decisions**: Where controls go, what features matter
 - ✅ **Accept or reject**: Final decisions on features and approach

 ## The Philosophy

 For **small fun projects** like this:
-- ✨ **AI excels** at boilerplate, API integration, and common patterns
+- ✨ **AI excels** at boilerplate, API integration, algorithms, and common patterns
 - ⚡ **Speed matters more** than understanding every line
-- 🎨 **Creativity stays human** - we decide what to build
 - 🔄 **Iteration is cheap** - refine through conversation rather than manual rewrites
+- 🎨 **Creativity stays human** - we decide what to build and how it should feel
+- 🧪 **Testing guides improvement** - human testing reveals what needs refinement

 For **production systems**, the balance shifts:
 - Deep understanding becomes critical